hklcf/Adhell3/README.md

 # Disclaimer
 Adhell3 is merely an app that is using the Samsung Knox SDK APIs. <br/>
-In order to use these APIs, the Knox SDK and the Samsung Knox License (SKL) key are needed. <br/>
+In order to use these APIs, the Knox SDK and a KPE Development license key are needed. <br/>
 These are Samsung's properties which are not available in this repository and therefore they need to be downloaded and obtained by the developer after accepting the agreement given by Samsung. <br/>
 The developer is then responsible how this app will be used and I don't take any responsibilities of any damages caused by this app. <br/>

 The Knox SDK can be downloaded here: https://seap.samsung.com/sdk/knox-android <br/>
-The Samsung Knox License key can be obtained here: https://seap.samsung.com/license-keys/create#section-knox-sdk <br/>
+The Knox License key can be obtained here: https://seap.samsung.com/license-keys/create#section-knox-sdk <br/>
 The API can be found here: https://seap.samsung.com/api-references/android/reference/packages.html